 - Know where to go for immediate help.
 Doing that homework helps–if a crisis comes up, you will have some “go to” resources.
 We get those calls all the time at EasyLiving, and we’re happy to help no matter when the crisis occurs.
 It is comforting to know you have someone to call on, especially if you are a long-distance caregiver.

 Need immediate help?
 Or, just doing your homework about services, resources options?
 Want to talk to a knowledgeable senior care consultant to be better prepared or get tips on having these conversations?
 Call us any time at 727-447-5845 or click below:

 How to Say it to Seniors by David Solie

 Another Country: Navigating the Emotional Terrain of our Elders by Mary Pipher

 Help!
 Mom Won’t Listen to Me!
 Eldercare Communication Tips by Aging Wisely

 How to Have “The Talk” by Paula Spencer Scott, Caring.com

-EasyLiving, Inc. also offers home care services gift certificates.
-These can be used for services like driving, light housekeeping, meal preparation and special holiday assistance.
+You can give the gift of EasyLiving home care services to someone you love.
+It can be used for services like driving, light housekeeping, meal preparation and special holiday assistance.
 The caregiver can help shop for, wrap and ship gifts, address and stamp cards, make favorite holiday recipes or escort your loved one to a special event.
 Sometimes this gift is a great way to introduce services, in a positive manner.
-Call us at 727-448-0900 or fill out a gift certificate request online.
-We DO NOT charge you until services are booked, so you run no risk if for any reason the gift certificate goes unused.
+Call us at 727-4487-5845.